A short guide to the best way to get started learning and using Craft CMS.

 - Craft CMS is a highly customizable and configurable content management system.

 - Craft CMS is not a theme-based system like WordPress.
-You can build your templates in that way but Craft does support a plug ‘n’ play theme model.
+You can build your templates in that way but Craft does not support a plug ‘n’ play theme model.

 - That being said, Craft CMS doesn’t care about your design.
 And that is the beauty of the software.
 Companies love it because they can get their own design and brand exactly how they want it without compromising because of the limitations of a theme.